collective-soundworks/soundworks/README.md

   enter(client) {
     super.enter(client); // don't forget this

-    // send a play message to all other player clients client.broadcast('performance:play');
+    // send a play message to all other clients client.broadcast('performance:play');
   }
 }